michuW93/kubernetes-ansible-terraform/README.md

 It's annoying when you check the system state of a server and find that it's deviated from where you need it to be, its desired state.
 CM platforms allow you to anchor that consistency and if a server does happen to drift out of its desired state, we can have the configuration management system bring it back.

 Ansible Competitors: Puppet, Terraform

+Infrastructure as Code (IaC):
+This is the process of managing and provisioning IT infrastructure through machine‑readable, and I submit human‑readable definition files.
+And the idea is **instead of manual processes that you do over and over and over again**, like installing and configuring the NGINX web server on some Ubuntu hosts, **we use code files that are in say, a YAML format that declaratively describe the desired configuration of those manage nodes**.
+And the benefit there is that once your playbook is in place and it's working, you can run that over and over and over again and never worry about something like human error, human memory failures and that kind of thing.